 Again, I wasn't clear enough, sorry.

-Sorry if it wasn't clear: Moving the slider to the left in the header ultimately wouldn't work.
-I was arguing of keeping the setting close to the toggle.
+Sorry that I wasn't clear: Moving the slider to the left in the header ultimately wouldn't work.
+I was arguing of keeping the toggle close to the setting.

 I disagree.
 No matter where we put the toggle in the header, it will take the same amount of space.
 If anything it would overcrowd the left side sicne there are more options available or at least more space taken already.